sabihoshi/GenshinLyreMidiPlayer/README.md

 ## Special Thanks
 * Credits to [ShawzinBot](https://github.com/ianespana/ShawzinBot) by [ianespana](ianespana) where most of the inspiration comes from.
 * Lantua for explaining to me music theory; what octaves, transposition, keys, and scales are.

+## License
+* This project is under the [MIT](LICENSE.md) license.
+* This project is not affiliated or endorsed by miHoYo.
+Genshin Impact, game content and materials are trademarks and copyrights of miHoYo.